NodleCode/rollup/README.md

 Each sub-package should feature a `README.md` file explaining how to test and use it.

 # Development setup
-> We recommend you run within the provided [devcontainer](https://code.visualstudio.com/remote/advancedcontainers/overview) to ensure you have all the necessary tooling with the correct versions and can skip the below steps.
+> We recommend you run within the provided [devcontainer](https://code.visualstudio.com/remote/advancedcontainers/overview) to ensure you have all the necessary tooling installed.

 ## Local network
 Most packages in this repo depend on various services which can easily be deployed locally by running `docker compose up`.